EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/persistent-subscriptions.md

-# Persistent subscriptions management
+# Persistent subscriptions monitoring

-The Client API includes helper methods that wrap the HTTP API to allow you to manage persistent subscriptions.
-This document describes the methods found in the `PersistentSubscriptions` class.
+The Client API includes helper methods that wrap the HTTP API to allow you to monitor persistent subscriptions.
+This page describes the methods found in the `PersistentSubscriptions` class.
 All methods in this class are asynchronous.

-## Methods

-### Get information for all persistent subscriptions from all streams
+## Get all persistent subscriptions from all streams

 Returns information about all persistent subscriptions from all streams.